animator/learn-python/contrib/ds-algorithms/regression.md

 ## 2. Logistic Regression

 ### Description
-Logistic Regression is used for binary classification problems.
-It predicts the probability that a given input point belongs to a certain class.
+Logistic Regression is used for binary classification tasks .
+It predicts the chance or probability that a given data point belongs to a specific class out of the ones given

 ### Use Case
-Used for simple classification tasks like spam detection, cancer detection, etc.
+Logistic Regression is used for classification tasks like spam detection, cancer detection, and customer churn prediction.
+It is ideal for scenarios where the goal is to classify data into two distinct categories based on input features.

 ### Code Sample
 ```python